benfeldman97/escheme/README.md

 #### Page refresh on database updates

-Every time the page gets refreshed, the functions [getParts](app.js:42) and [getDrawings](app.js:56) are called to perform scans of the respective [DynamoDB](http://aws.amazon.com/dynamodb/) tables, so that the most updated parts and drawings lists are passed to the [index](/views/index.html) page on render.
+Every time the page gets refreshed, the functions [getParts](app.js:42) and [getDrawings](app.js:56) are called to perform scans of the respective [DynamoDB](http://aws.amazon.com/dynamodb/) tables, so that the most updated parts and drawings lists are passed to the [index](views/index.html) page on render.
 Unfortunately, the page render will always finish before the [DynamoDB scan](http://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_Scan.html) completes, causing the data on the front-end to be "one step behind" the data on the back-end.
 Whenever a part or drawing is added, edited, or deleted, it takes one or two refreshes for the website interface to actually display the update.
 Attempts have been made to make the scan function calls redundantly throughout [app.js](app.js) with no luck.
 Possible solutions to this problem include making use of [JavaScript Promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise), the [async library](https://github.com/caolan/async), or looking into the service [Amazon API Gateway](http://aws.amazon.com/API-Gateway/) to directly handle all [DynamoDB](http://aws.amazon.com/dynamodb/) requests.

 #### Active tabs

 You might notice that right after the page is refreshed, the **View All Parts** tab has a big empty area you can scroll down to underneath the parts list.
 What's really in that area is the schematic images from the other tabs with their *visibility* set to *hidden*.
-Once you click another tab, the [makeVisible](/views/scripts/makeVisibleScript.html) function toggles the *visibility* style to its default and the **View All Parts** tab will only display the parts list.
+Once you click another tab, the [makeVisible](views/scripts/makeVisibleScript.html) function toggles the *visibility* style to its default and the **View All Parts** tab will only display the parts list.
 This is a temporary fix to prevent an error on the page render caused by the [Bootstrap tab navigation template](https://www.w3schools.com/bootstrap/bootstrap_tabs_pills.asp).
-If you look at the *tab-content div* in [tabs.html](/views/partials/tabs.html), you'll notice that all its interior *divs* include the class name *in active*.
+If you look at the *tab-content div* in [tabs.html](views/partials/tabs.html), you'll notice that all its interior *divs* include the class name *in active*.
 This class ensures that the data within each tab is loaded on the initial render, and consequently, the content for all the tabs is technically displayed under the *home* tab...its just set to be invisible.

+#### Image map initialization

+Sometimes, when you first click on a tab, the image map coordinates are incorrect.
+Changing the window size or clicking on another tab and returning to the desired schematic will eliminate the issue, but the initialization error has to do with the [image map resizer library](https://github.com/davidjbradshaw/image-map-resizer).

 #### File uploads

 When uploading parts, drawings, or images files to the site, they must already be located in the [excel](static/excel), [drawings](static/drawings), or [images](static/images) folder, respectively, within the *escheme* directory.
 This was a cheat implemented to demonstrate the user ability to convert familiar file types into web content on the front-end.
 In the [uploadParts](views/scripts/uploadPartsScript.html) and [createSchematic](views/scripts/createSchematicScript.html) script tags, when we get the value for file *form input* elements from the [DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model), it only returns a fake path, such as *C:\fakepath\spreadsheet-name.xlsx*.
-The [modules](#Dependencies) required to convert these files to JSON take in a file path parameter, thus that file path must be relative to the [controller functions](controllers).
-The correct way to pass the file data would be to use a [File Reader]() object or something similar to the [Jquery fileupload library](), then temporarily store the data in an uploads folder in the *escheme* directory.
-You can also take advantage of some of the storage features offered by [Amazon S3](http://aws.amazon.com/s3/) (see [this](#Storing-static-files) improvement).
+The [modules](#dependencies) required to convert these files to JSON take in a file path parameter, thus that file path must be relative to the [controller functions](controllers).
+The correct way to pass the file data would be to use a [File Reader](https://developer.mozilla.org/en-US/docs/Web/API/FileReader) object or something similar to the [Jquery fileupload library](https://github.com/blueimp/jQuery-File-Upload), then temporarily store the data in an uploads folder in the *escheme* directory.
+You can also take advantage of some of the storage features offered by [Amazon S3](http://aws.amazon.com/s3/) (see [this](#storing-static-files) improvement).

 ### Future improvements

 #### Increasing database efficiency

 Right now, the application [scans](http://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_Scan.html) the [DynamoDB](http://aws.amazon.com/dynamoDB/) tables every time the page refreshes.
-The number of requests made to DynamoDB directly drives the [cost](#Cost-analysis) of its service and makes the application run slower.
+The number of requests made to DynamoDB directly drives the [cost](#cost-analysis) of its service and makes the application run slower.
 It would therefore be more efficient to only perform these scans conditionally on whether or not an update has just occurred.
 The scan would still of course need to take place on the initial page render.
-This improvement relates to the [page refresh](#Page-refresh-on-database-updates) issue, and could also be carried out using [Amazon API Gateway](http://aws.amazon.com/API-Gateway/).
+This improvement relates to the [page refresh](#page-refresh-on-database-updates) issue, and could also be carried out using [Amazon API Gateway](http://aws.amazon.com/API-Gateway/).
 Regardless of if the improvement is implemented, the functions [getAll](app.js:87), [getParts](app.js:42), and [getDrawings](app.js:56) should be refactored into separate [controller](controllers) files.

 #### Storing static files

 [Amazon S3](http://aws.amazon.com/API-Gateway/), which stands for *Simple Storage Service*, offers the ability to upload, store, and retrieve static files by making requests similar to those used for DynamoDB.
 This service would be extremely useful for holding our image files so that they can be uploaded from any source and then retrieved by any user.
 You could also use S3 to temporarily store Excel spreadsheets and CAD drawings, but once the data is extracted from those files there's no need to keep them any longer.
-S3 does require some more complicated [configurations](#Configuring-AWS) in AWS, including the option to only grant certain users the permission to upload files, but once implemented it will definitely save storage space and streamline the [file upload](#File-uploads) process.
+S3 does require some more complicated [configurations](#configuring-AWS) in AWS, including the option to only grant certain users the permission to upload files, but once implemented it will definitely save storage space and streamline the [file upload](#file-uploads) process.

 #### Expanding the image map